 Magnuson Center for Entrepreneurship

-With an expanding network of alumni, students, and faculty aspiring to launch business ventures and social enterprises, Dartmouth is establishing a Center for Entrepreneurship with a gift from Allison and Rick Magnuson ’79.
-Serving as a hub for anyone connected to Dartmouth, the Center will be housed in the new Center for Engineering and Computer Science.
+With an expanding network of alumni, students, and faculty aspiring to launch business ventures and social enterprises, Dartmouth established a Center for Entrepreneurship with a gift from Allison and Rick Magnuson '79.
+Serving as a hub for anyone connected to Dartmouth, the Center is housed in the Class of 1982 Engineering and Computer Science Center.

 Dartmouth Entrepreneurial Resources